 In about 1843, Airy bought a small cottage close to the church in Playford and from 1846 normally stayed there once or twice a year.
 His wife Richarda died in 1875 and was buried in the churchyard at Playford alongside three of her children who had predeceased her (Arthur and George both of whom died in 1839 and Elizabeth, who died in 1852).

 Following his retirement in 1881, Airy moved to the White House, a large house on Crooms Hill on the edge of Greenwich Park from where he was able to see the Observatory.
-It was there that he died on 2 January 1893.
+It was there that he died on 2 January 1892.
 He was interred with his wife at Playford on 7 January and shares a headstone with her.
 William Ellis and Herbert Turner from the Observatory attended the funeral, His replacement as Astronomer Royal, William Christie, did not attend because of a severe cold (RGO7/125)

 In 1813 or 1814 the farm of Playford Hall was rented by Thomas Clarkson, the slave-trade abolitionist with whom Airy began a lifelong acquaintance through his uncle.
 Clarkson lived for around thirty years at Playford Hall, and died there in 1846.
 He is, interred at Playford with his wife, son, and grandson.
 Following his death, Airy and several friends erected the granite obelisk to his memory in the churchyard in 1858.